wangfowen/khan_interview/README.md

 #Challenge Framework#

-Test out the framework at BLAH
+Test out the framework at http://wangfowen.github.io/khan_interview

 Please only enter one statement into the Advanced Unit Test box. code is a Code object with _ast_ being the parsed version of what's in Student Code. test() has